-- 3.1 The full Council Tax bill assumes there are two adults living in a dwelling.
-If only one adult lives in a dwelling (as his/her main home) the Council Tax bill is reduced by 25%. - 3.2 From the 1 April 2013 if a dwelling is no-one's main home and it remains furnished, there is no reduction in the bill.
-This also applies to properties which have a restriction on the number of days that they can be continuously occupied in any twelve-month period. - 3.3 From the 1 April 2013 a dwelling that is no-one's main home and is substantially unfurnished will receive 100% discount for 28 days.
+- 3.1 The full council tax bill assumes there are two adults living in a dwelling.
+If only one adult lives in a dwelling (as his/her main home) the council tax bill is reduced by 25%. - 3.2 From the 1 April 2013 if a dwelling is no-one's main home and it remains furnished, there is no reduction in the bill.
+This also applies to properties

+- which have a restriction on the number of days that they can be continuously occupied in any twelve month period. - 3.3 From the 1 April 2013 a dwelling that is no-one's main home and is substantially unfurnished will receive 100% discount for 28 days.
 After 28 days have expired the full Council Tax charge will become due.
 If a property remains unfurnished for a continuous period of 2 years an additional 50% of the full Council Tax will be added to the bill making the charge equivalent to 150% of the full Council Tax.
-A property must be occupied as someone's sole or main residence for a period of at least 42 days to qualify for a further period of discount. - 3.4 The following list describes people who are disregarded, for the purposes of discount, and a reduction may apply as long as there is no more than one person
+A property must be occupied as someone's sole or main residence for a period of at least 42 days to qualify for a further period of discount. - 3.4 Certain types of furnished but unoccupied property will qualify for a 50% discount.
+These are: - A pitch occupied by a caravan; - A mooring occupied by a boat; - Second homes where the liable person is living in accommodation provided by reason of his employment; - Second homes provided to the liable person by reason of his/her employment; and - Second homes owned by service personnel who live in accommodation provided by the Ministry of Defence. - 3.5 New: Reductions for Annexes. - Some annexes may be eligible for a reduction equivalent to 50% of the council tax due after other discounts have been applied.
+These are: - Annexes which are separately banded from the main house but are used by the household of the main house as part of its residence. - Annexes which are solely occupied by a qualifying relative of the liable person at the main residence.
+A list of the qualifying relatives can be found on the Council's website. - 3.6 The following list describes people who are disregarded, for the purposes of discount, and a reduction may apply as long as there is no more than one person left after the appropriate person(s) have been disregarded: - (a) People in Detention who are detained, imprisoned or held in custody, in a prison, hospital or similar place, by an order of the court, (except for people in prison for non-payment of council tax or a fine). - (b) People who are severely mentally impaired a person will be regarded as severely mentally impaired if he/she suffers from a severe impairment of intelligence and social functioning that appears to be permanent, for example those suffering from Alzheimer's disease and other similar illnesses.